 Lockdown TeamViewer with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown TeamViewer using PolicyPak.

 I’ve already got TeamViewer installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up this application from the start menu and go to “Options” we see a number of settings here for us to configure.
 I’ll go to “General” where there are some key settings that govern my proxy settings as well as whether my computer will accept local LAN connections.
 “Security” has a setting that manages the length of passwords and whether remote users can logon with their Windows logon.
 Finally, “Meetings” includes settings such as “Auto start screen sharing” and “Auto record meeting.”